Join a Trip of a Lifetime

 50% deposit to hold you spot

-- Visit biological hotspots in small boats; view fish in the their wild habitat when you snorkel
+• Visits to biological hotspots in small boats; opportunities to view fish in their wild habitat when you snorkel.

-- Roundtrip airfare is not included and we can give advice on arrangements
+• Roundtrip airfare is not included (We can provide suggestions.)

 Suggested Packing List: